tashrique/TungTungTungTungSahurLang/LanguageSpec.md

 # TungTungTungTungSahurLang 🪵🦍

-> *"The Italian Brainrot Esoteric Programming Language — powered by croc bombs, shrimp cats, and assassino cappuccinos."*
+> *"The Italian Brainrot Esoteric Programming Language"*

 ## Introduction
 TungTungTungTungSahurLang is a Turing-complete esoteric programming language where **every operation is mapped to an Italian Brainrot meme character**.
 Instead of traditional syntax like `print`, `add`, or `loop`, you use bombastic characters like **Tralalero Tralala** and **Bombardiro Crocodilo** to write your code.
 Each character has a matching emoji based on their "vibes" and abilities.